sum1kawa/timemachine/README.md

-﻿Source codes for History Timemachine
+﻿Source codes for History Time Machine
 ---

-[History Timemachine](http://www.historymining.org/timemachine/) is a learning environment designed for studying historical issues.
+[History Time Machine](http://www.historymining.org/timemachine/) is a learning environment designed for studying historical causations.
 Although the current system only supports Japanese, it will be available in English.